Match: Male Models

 Using 3D printing technology, we arranged for seven of Match’s perfect gentlemen to be turned into miniature versions of themselves with their profile information (name, age, occupation, and their best qualities) featured on the figurine’s packaging.
 Single ladies could browse the ‘Model Males’ shop and if they found a man they thought could be a perfect match, they could get in touch with the real-life member by following a link on the packaging.
 The pop-up was positioned as a response to the rise of dating practices such as ghosting (vanishing without a trace) and breadcrumbing (leading someone on).

-Results are still rolling in but to date we’ve nabbed 41 pieces of coverage, with 39% in nationals including the Daily Mail (three pieces across print and online), The Times and Telegraph Online, a writer from which was one of our Model Males.
+The campaign helped match increase its media share of voice by 11%.
+We nabbed 41 pieces of coverage, with 39% in nationals including the Daily Mail (three pieces across print and online), The Times and Telegraph Online, a writer from which was one of our Model Males.
 BBC Radio 5 Live also interviewed participants and The Times T2 section used the initiative as the basis for a double page feature.
+The campaign saw a 40% increase in site traffic during launch week and a 71% increase during the month of August.